Curriculum Guide · Courses

 This course will be an in-depth analysis of the investigation and trial of a federal white collar criminal case led by an experienced criminal defense attorney and an experienced prosecutor who faced each other in the courtroom during the trial of a former executive of Enron Corporation.
 This course will use a hypothetical case study based on the Enron trial the instructors conducted against each other beginning at the investigative stage through the charging stage and continuing through trial and sentencing.

 Prerequisite: Criminal Justice (or Democracy and Coercion) or Criminal Procedure.
-Recommended: Prior or concurrent enrollment in Evidence.
+Recommended: Evidence.

 Students may not receive credit for both this class and Federal Investigations and Prosecutions or Role of the Federal Prosecutor.